 As part of the lodgement transaction you can choose to pay via:

-- credit card, in which case you will be subseqently prompted to enter your card details (please note that a merchant service fee applies); or
+- credit card, in which case you will be subseqently prompted to enter your card details; or

-- notice of account, which will be emailed to the email address you have entered (as part of your applicant details), and includes BPAY details (for payment using a savings or cheque account, with no merchant service fees applicable).
+- notice of account, which will be emailed to the email address you have entered (as part of your applicant details), and includes BPAY details (for payment using a savings or cheque account).
 Please note that payment is taken to have been made on the day it was received by Council (which with BPAY may be up to 2 days after the transaction, unless a transaction receipt is provided to Council - this can be done using the My applications link - please refer to the information below).

 Development applications may only be lodged by registered users, and you will need to sign in to access the service.
 If the type of application you are seeking to lodge is not available in online services (even after you have signed in), please use email (DALodgements@logan.qld.gov.au).
 For services other than planning applications (e.g. plumbing), please see Contact a Planner for the appropriate email address.